benjaminkarg/edgeAI/README.md

 This is an open-source python tool to generate tailored c-code for embedded devices.
 The code can be used to deploy deep neural networks, qp-solvers and more for several applications like control, image recognition, etc..
-It can also be used to run simulations of an MPC setup and for similar usages.
+It can also be used to run simulations of an MPC setup and similar usages.

 ## Getting Started

+### Installing
-Just download or clone the repository and make sure all the necessary python modules are installed.
+Just download or clone the repository and make sure all the following packages are installed.

+### Packages
+* NumPy
+* h5py
+* PICOS
+* CVXOPT
+* SciPy

+### First examples
 Three examples are provided in the folder examples.
 Just change directory to examples, open a terminal and run
 ```